sajjadGG/book-python/basics/control-flow/exception.rst

     else:
         print('Landing a man on the Moon')

+    # Try landing on the Moon
+    # Landing a man on the Moon

 .. code-block:: python
     :caption: ``finally`` is executed always (even if there was exception)